OPC DATA TRANSPARENCY INFORMATION

 Personal data

 This is information which relates to a living individual who can be identified either directly or indirectly from that information.
-Personal data contains information or identifiers that can identify the person the data relates e.g. name, date of birth, address, contact information, etc. OPC do not process data that can identify patients by name when providing the OPC Services (see further information on these services, below).
+Personal data contains information or identifiers that can identify the person the data relates to e.g. name, date of birth, address, contact information, etc. OPC does not process data that can identify patients by name when providing the OPC Services (see further information on these services, below).

 Pseudonymised or de-identified data

 This is information which has had identifiers (information that will identify the person it relates to) such as name, date of birth, address, contact information, removed and replaced by a code or unique ID that cannot be traced back to the person the information relates to.
 The patient data OPC receives from GP practices is pseudonymised data as the identifiers of each patient has been replaced with a unique ID.
 Pseudonymised data is still considered personal data under the GDPR even though OPC cannot directly attribute the information received to a named individual.
-Only the GP practice can reverse the unique IDs back to the patient’s name.

 Anonymised data